 Educational Articles Additional articles can be found at GASP of Colorado

-WASHINGTON, April 13 /PRNewswire/ -- More than half of the nation's food service workers are at risk from exposure to job-related secondhand smoke according to a study funded by the American Legacy Foundation.
+More than half of the food service workers in the U.S. are at risk from exposure to job-related secondhand smoke according to a study funded by the American Legacy Foundation.
 In a ranking of 38 major occupations, food service workers ranked at the bottom of those workers protected by smoke-free workplace policies.
 White-collar workers, including teachers and healthcare workers, have the greatest protections from secondhand smoke on the job.

-"Clearly, we have seen progress in protecting white-collar workers from secondhand smoke, but we've done a poor job of protecting blue-collar and service workers," said Dr. Healton.
-"These same individuals are least likely to have access to quality healthcare and smoking cessation resources, so we're compounding the problem for this important segment of the workforce by having them work under conditions where they are not protected from the harmful effects of secondhand smoke."
+"Clearly, we have seen progress in protecting white-collar workers from secondhand smoke, but we have done a poor job of protecting blue-collar and service workers," said Dr. Healton.
+"These same individuals are least likely to have access to quality healthcare and smoking cessation resources, so we are compounding the problem for this important segment of the workforce by having them work under conditions where they are not protected from the harmful effects of secondhand smoke."

 Even among food service workers, considerable variation was seen in those with a smoke-free policy.
 Individuals whose job responsibilities involved direct interaction with customers reported significantly lower rates of smoke-free policies than those who were primarily involved in food preparation and cooking.
 Nearly 70 percent of kitchen workers had smoke-free policies, compared to 28 percent of waiters/waitresses and just 13 percent of bartenders.